x2q/x2q.github.com/source/_posts/2013-09-10-bank-identification-number-bin-list.markdown

 Most of the freely available binlist are outdated and got low accuracy.

-Recently I've started to use a free Binlist webservice called [binlist.net][4], which is a simple webservice where I'm able to get outdated BIN and IIN-information.
+Recently I've started to use a free Binlist webservice called [binlist.net][4], which is a simple webservice where I'm able to get BIN and IIN-information using a single HTTP request.
 I made a few tests over the last few days with [binlist.net][4] and it seems to be quite up to date and fairly good accuracy.

 ## Binlist.net code example